Kevinpgalligan/KevingalWebsite/pages/blog/rgb-average.md

      alt="partitioning of 3A when R>255"
      class="centered">

 The <font color="red">final part</font> of the expression for #{RGB values that average to A} is needed because, in the <font color="blue">second part</font>, we double-subtracted the case where more than one of R, G and B are greater than 255, so we have to re-add them.
 First we subtracted combinations where R>255, which includes combinations where G>255.
 Then we subtracted combinations where G>255, which includes combinations where R>255.
-In the end we've double-subtracted the combinations where R>255 as well as G>255.
+In the end, we've double-subtracted the combinations where R>255 as well as G>255.

 In this example, A=173 and 3A=519.
 We set aside 256 numbers for R and 256 numbers for G, then partition the remaining 7 numbers between R, G & B like before.